kokimoki/balance-beam/spec.md

 - **Player**: Enters name and weight, sees a personal countdown until deployment, then controls their avatar on the beam with left/right inputs even if dropped while temporarily offline.

 ## Player Lifecycle
-1. Join lobby → enter name + weight.
+1. Join lobby → enter name + weight (weight chosen via a slider limited to 25–125 kg in 5 kg increments).
 2. Added to deployment queue immediately (late joins appended to end).
 3. Lobby shows personal countdown with deployment timestamp derived from global interval.
 4. When countdown completes, player is deployed at a random beam position even if client is offline; if offline, avatar still appears using stored data.